Contact the author:

 And that’s not all!
-Early in 2019, Rogue Phoenix published the first entry in a projected trilogy of science fiction novels dealing with the adventures of Science Division Agents Jules Santros and ‘Manda Mooney as they battle to keep the galaxy safe from invading aliens, rogue artificial intelligences, and mad scientists!
-So don't walk, run, to pick up Science Agents #1: Extra Galaxia and as of July 1, Science Agents #2: Novus Intelligens!
+Early in 2019, Rogue Phoenix published the first entry in a trilogy of science fiction novels dealing with the adventures of Science Division Agents Jules Santros and ‘Manda Mooney as they battle to keep the galaxy safe from invading aliens, rogue artificial intelligences, and mad scientists!
+So don't walk, run, to pick up Science Agents #1: Extra Galaxia, Science Agents #2: Novus Intelligens, and as of September 2023, Science Agents #3: Solve Gorgoni!